tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 --- abstract

-This document describes a mechanism in Transport Layer Security (TLS) for peers to provide a proof of ownership of a certificate.
+This document describes a mechanism in Transport Layer Security (TLS) for peers to provide a proof of ownership of an identity, such as an X509 certificate.
 This proof can be exported by one peer, transmitted out-of-band to the other peer, and verified by the receiving peer.

 --- middle

 # Introduction

-This document provides a way to authenticate one party of a Transport Layer Security (TLS) connection to its peer using a certificate after the session has been established.
+This document provides a way to authenticate one party of a Transport Layer Security (TLS) connection to its peer using a Certificate message after the session has been established.
 This allows both the client and server to prove ownership of additional identities at any time after the handshake has completed.
 This proof of authentication can be exported and transmitted out-of-band from one